trbsi/uglavu/wp-content/plugins/wpsso/README.md

 <li><p>Twitter <a href="https://dev.twitter.com/cards/types/player">Player Card</a> for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube.</p></li>
 <li><p>URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.</p></li>
 <li><p>Integrates with services and 3rd party plugins for additional image, video, e-Commerce product details, SEO settings, and more.</p></li>
-<li><p>The following integration modules are provided with the Pro version, and are automatically loaded when the supported services are required or 3rd party plugins detected.</p>
+<li><p>The following integration modules are provided with the Premium plugin, and are automatically loaded when the supported services are required or 3rd party plugins detected.</p>

 <ul>
 <li><p><strong>Integration with Service APIs:</strong></p>